 - Slowly lean to your right and hold for up to 20 seconds.

-- Return to the start position and then slowly learn to your left, holding for 20 seconds.
+- Return to the start position and gradually learn to your left, holding for 20 seconds.

-You can also perform this stretch while sitting, but make sure to keep your back straight while you do it.
+You can also perform this stretch while sitting, but keep your back straight while doing it.

 - Carefully raise your knee toward your chest while holding your hamstring and hold for 20 seconds.

 - Return to the start position and repeat on your other leg.

 - Alternate each leg, performing ten stretches per leg.